-Name Position Member since Relevant external positions Ulrich Köstlin Chairman, Non-executive director, Chairman of compensation and nomination committee 2013 Former member of Board of Management of Bayer Schering Pharma AG; Curator of the AREPO Foundation, Liechtenstein; Deputy Chairman on the Board of Constantia Flexibles AG.
+Name Position Member since Relevant external positions Ulrich Koestlin Chairman, Non-executive director, Chairman of compensation and nomination committee 2013 Former member of Board of Management of Bayer Schering Pharma AG; Curator of the AREPO Foundation, Liechtenstein; Deputy Chairman on the Board of Constantia Flexibles AG.
 Stefan Weber Executive director, CEO 2012 Former CFO of Biofrontera and Girindus, Head of Finance Lohmann Group Patrick Langlois Non-executive director, Chairman of audit and risk committee, member of compensation and nomination committee 2008 Former CFO and Vice-Chairman of the Management Board of Aventis; General Partner of PJL Conseils.
-Director on the Board of Directors and Chairman of the Audit Committee of Innate Pharma S.A.
-(France) and Chairman of BCELL DESIGN (France).
-Robert Holland Non-executive director, member of R&D committee 2013 Former VP & Head of Neuroscience Therapeutic Area at AstraZeneca, currently Senior Clinical Fellow at Sosei Heptares Therapeutics Ltd. Until 2018 consultant to the Wellcome Trust, Executive Director of Early Clinical Development Consulting Ltd. and CMO of Oxford Gene Technology Ltd (all U.K.).
-Don deBethizy Non-executive director, Chairman of R&D commitee and member of the audit and risk committee 2014 Co-Founder, Former CEO & President of Targacept, Inc.; former President, CEO & director on Board of Management of Santaris Pharma; President of Innovent LLC (USA) and White City Consulting ApS (Denmark), as well as Managing Director of Albumin Holding ApS; Director at argenx NV (Netherlands), Lophora ApS (Denmark) and Proterris Inc (USA), as well as Chairman of the boards of Albumedix Ltd (UK) and Saniona AB (Denmark).
-Luca Benatti Non-executive director, member of R&D and audit and risk commit- tees 2014 Co-founder, former CEO of Newron; current CEO ad member of the Board of EryDel S.p.A.; Board member at Intercept Pharmaceuticals, Inc (USA) and Metis Precision Medicine (Italy); Chairman of Italian Angels for Biotech; member of the Strategic Advisory Board of Zambon S.p.A. and member of the Advisory Board of Soffinova Telethon Fund.
+Former Director on the Board of Directors and Chaiman of the Audit Committee of Innate Pharma S.A.
+(France) and Chairman of BCELL DESIGN (France) Don deBethizy Non-executive director, Chairman of R&D committee and member of the audit and risk committee 2014 Former: Co-Founder, CEO & President of Targacept, Inc.; President, CEO & director on Board of Management of Santaris Pharma.
+He is President of Innovent LLC (USA) and White City Consulting ApS (Denmark), as well as Director at argenx NV (Netherlands), Lophora ApS (Denmark) and Proterris Inc (USA).
+Luca Benatti Non-executive director, member of R&D and audit and risk commit- tees 2014 Co-founder, former CEO of Newron; current CEO ad member of the Board of EryDel S.p.A.; Board member at Intercept Pharmaceuticals, Inc (USA) and Metis Precision Medicine (Italy); Chairman of Italian Angels for Biotech; member of the Strategic Advisory Board of Zambon S.p.A. and member of the Advisory Board of Soffinova Telethon Fund

-None of the non-executive members of the Board as per December 31, 2021, was a member of Newron's management in the three financial years preceding the current year.
+None of the non-executive members of the Board as per December 31, 2022, was a member of Newron's management in the three financial years preceding the current year.

-None of the Board members but Luca Benatti (who is a member of the Strategic Advisory Board of Zambon S.p.A.) or companies or organizations they represent had significant business connections with the Company or its subsidiaries.
+None of the Board members but Luca Benatti (who is a member of the Development Advisory Board of Zambon S.p.A.) or companies or organizations they represent had significant business connections with the Company or its subsidiaries.
 None of the Board members exercises official functions or holds political posts.